Yashvardhan-111/reel_vault/README.md

 The config.matcher line limits where this middleware runs so it skips static files, images, and things in /public.
 NextResponse.next() tells Next.js middleware to pass the request through to the next stage

+ImageKit upload
+provider.ts exists to be used in layout to wrap your entire Next.js app with global context providers — in this case, for NextAuth (session) and ImageKit (media handling).
+SessionProvider
+From next-auth/react, it keeps track of whether the user is logged in.
+It makes the useSession() hook work anywhere in your app.refetchInterval means it will refresh session data every 5 minutes.
+ImageKitProvider
+From @imagekit/next, it gives upload and URL transformation capabilities to all child components.It provides the useImageKit() hook.It uses urlEndpoint (your ImageKit endpoint) to generate optimized image URLs automatically.
+Change in layout
+gives auth + image upload context to your whole app without needing to import them separately on each page.

+FileUpload.tsx component - handles the upload
+onSuccess → a function called when the upload finishes successfully.
+Takes one argument res (the ImageKit response). onProgress → an optional callback that receives a number (the % uploaded). fileType → an optional prop that specifies what kind of file to accept uploading → a boolean to track whether an upload is happening. error → stores an error message (if any).
+A file’s MIME type (Multipurpose Internet Mail Extensions type) is a string that tells the browser or server what kind of file it is.Image: File JPEG	has MIME TYPE image/jpeg, Video: file MP4 has MIME type video/mp4. startsWith("video/") checks that it’s any kind of video (MP4, MOV, etc.). validateFile() - Ensures the uploaded file is valid (type & size). onSuccess() - Notifies parent that upload finished.It receives res, which is the response     from ImageKit — usually contains the file URL, file ID, etc.
+User selects a file → onChange fires → handleFileChange(event) runs.
+FileUpload by itself doesn’t do anything until a parent component renders it and passes props, including onSuccess.eg
+ <FileUpload
+  fileType="video"
+  onSuccess={(res) => {
+    console.log("Uploaded file URL:", res.url);
+    setVideoUrl(res.url); // save uploaded file info
+  }}
+/>
+OnProgress - upload() from @imagekit/next supports an internal onProgress event.
+Every time some bytes are uploaded, this function runs. event.loaded = bytes uploaded so far event.total = total file size
+We calculate % uploaded and call the parent’s onProgress callback.

+ApiClient is a custom wrapper around the built-in fetch() function — it simplifies and standardizes how your app talks to your backend (/api routes).